 While logging implementation is outside the scope of vulnerability scanning, Invicti can help reduce attack opportunities that would otherwise go unnoticed without logging.

-Manual testing remains an important part of any API security strategy.
+Manual testing remains an important part of API security strategy.
 It allows experienced security professionals to spot logical flaws, misconfigurations, and business logic vulnerabilities that automated tools might miss.
 Code reviews, penetration tests, and red team exercises are especially useful for high-value or complex APIs.

 However, manual testing alone is not scalable for modern environments where APIs are developed and updated rapidly.
 It should complement, not replace, automated testing.

 Automated API security testing enables continuous, scalable, and consistent protection.
-Dynamic application security testing (DAST) solutions like Invicti scan APIs in their running state to detect real, exploitable vulnerabilities—without needing access to source code to run the test.
+Dynamic application security testing (DAST) solutions like Invicti scan APIs in their running state to detect real, exploitable vulnerabilities, without needing access to source code to run the test.

 Invicti automatically discovers API endpoints, maps their structure, and simulates attacks based on known techniques.
 Proof-based scanning technology enables Invicti validate many common vulnerabilities with safe, non-intrusive proof of exploit, reducing false positives and accelerating remediation.